 Every year, the Centers for Medicare and Medicaid Services (CMS) mandates that providers identify all eligible conditions.
 Insufficient documentation and non-specific diagnosis have a negative influence on reimbursement.
 More accurate HCC risk adjustment coding and appropriate remuneration for excellent care can be achieved when healthcare organizations strengthen their EMR tools, data, analytics, and education programs for patients with chronic conditions.

 As the number of medicare advantage beneficiaries continues to rise yearly, it becomes even more important for providers to assign patients appropriate HCC codes.
-Better HCC Coding can facilitate more wholesome care for patients and fair reimbursement for healthcare providers.
+Better HCC risk coding can facilitate more wholesome care for patients and fair reimbursement for healthcare providers.

 Some of the main points of the HCC system and risk adjustment processes include: